Kwette/mister-cocktail-rails-app/README.md

 # README

-Rails Mister Cocktails is a Ruby on Rails'app based on a C.R.U.D developped at  "Le Wagon Marseille" during the bootcamp.
+Rails Mister Cocktails is a Ruby on Rails'app based on a C.R.U.D developped at  "Le Wagon Marseille".

+As a user I can :
-- A user can access to all cocktails recipes'list.
+- Access to all cocktails recipes'list.
-- A user can add and delete a cocktail's recipe.
+- Add and delete a cocktail's recipe.
-- A user can choose his ingredients in the list.
+- Choose his ingredients in the list.
-- A user can add delete a doses.
+- Add delete a doses.
-- A user can add reviews.
+- Post reviews.

 This app is always in developpement :
 =>  Needs to refactoring the code.